sarsky/Mozzie/docs/source/RXSetup.rst

 Binding Procedure
 ...................

 Binding is the process of uniquely associating a particular receiver to a transmitter module.
-A RC transmitter can be bound to multiple receivers (but can't be used simultaneously).
+An RC transmitter can be bound to multiple receivers (but can't be used simultaneously).
 A receiver can only be bound to one transmitter module at a time.

 The binding procedure is as follows.

   1. Turn on the transmitter while holding the F/S button on the module or by selecting bind in the on screen menu (please refer to the module instruction manual for switch positions).
 Release the button.
-The RED LED on the Module will flash, or the Transmitter will beep, indicating the transmitter s ready to bind to the receiver.
+The RED LED on the Module will flash, or the transmitter will beep, indicating the transmitter is ready to bind to the receiver.
   2. Connect battery to the XSR receiver while holding the F/5 button on the receiver.
 The LED on the receiver will flash, indicating the binding process is completed.
   3. Turn off both the transmitter and the receiver.
   4. Turn on the transmitter and connect the battery.
 The GREEN LED on the receiver indicates the receiver is receiving commands from the transmitter and is bound.